Skip to main content

 Maintaining healthy ears doesn't have to be complicated.
 Here are some fundamental ear care tips that we at Hidden Hearing recommend incorporating into your routine:

-• Resist the Cotton Swab!
 This is perhaps the most crucial tip.
 While tempting, cotton swabs (or cotton buds) can push earwax deeper into the ear canal, leading to blockages, irritation, and even damage to the eardrum.
 Your ears are naturally self-cleaning, with earwax migrating outwards.
 If you feel you have excessive earwax, it's best to consult a professional.
+Read more about resisting the cotton swab.

 Book Your Appointment Today